Harukaze Mound: Other members of the Golden Generation

 "The Whiz Kid" is considered one of the top four pitching talents in high school and is part of the "golden generation".

 Publication

 Written by Togo Goto and illustrated by Kento Matsuura, Harukaze Mound was initially a one-shot published in Shueisha's Weekly Shōnen Jump magazine 33rd issue in 2022, before being serialized in the same magazine starting in June 2025.
+Its serialization ended on January 26, 2026.
 For its serialization debut, the series was featured on the cover of Jump and a promotional video was published.
-As of November 2025, the chapters have been collected into one tankōbon volume.
+As of April 2026, the chapters have been collected into four tankōbon volumes.

-Chapters not yet in tankōbon format

-These chapters have yet to be published in a tankōbon volume.